1976 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Denver mint specimens have established strong auction benchmarks, showcase superior strike quality from this high-volume production facility.
+Denver mint specimens have established strong auction benchmarks, showcasing superior strike quality from this high-volume production facility.

 | Date | Platform | Price | Grade |